 8. Need Reservations for Haena

-A popular place to visit on Kauai is Haena State Park.
-This is located at the end of the road on the North Shore.
+Haena State Park, located at the end of the road on the North Shore, is a popular place to visit on Kauai.

-People like coming here to enjoy Ke’e Beach, see the hula mound, or go hiking to Hanakapiai or into the Kalalau Valley.
+People like visiting Ke’e Beach, seeing the hula mound, hiking to Hanakapiai or into the Kalalau Valley.

 Parking has been an issue there for a long time, so a couple of years ago, they made it a reservation-only park.

-They have reservations for 100 cars each day in their parking lot.
-But, they also have a shuttle that can take you to the park.
+They reserve 100 cars each day in their parking lot, but they also have a shuttle that can take you to the park.
 Both require advance reservations.

 Make your Haena State Park reservations here

-I’ll never forget the time that my friend and I woke up super early and drove up to the Waimea Canyon only to see a sea of thick fog covering up the view.
+I’ll never forget the time my friend and I woke up super early and drove up to Waimea Canyon, only to see a sea of thick fog covering the view.

-But we were young and didn’t think about checking the weather before we headed out.
+But we were young and didn’t check the weather before heading out.
 Don’t make that mistake!

-And since it’s a bit of a trek, consider spending a few hours hiking at Waimea Canyon or continuing up to Kokee State Park to explore a bit.
+Since it’s a bit of a trek, consider spending a few hours hiking at Waimea Canyon or continuing up to Kokee State Park to explore.

 It’s definitely one of the best things to do on Kauai under $10!